rafi-cohen/deep-inversion-hidden-networks/final_project/README.md

 To use a different grid, simply modify the `GRID` variable within the script.

 ## To synthesize a dataset of specific labels
-The script for doing that is located at `src/deep_inversion/dataset_generation.py`.
+The script for this experiment is located at `src/deep_inversion/dataset_generation.py`.
 Again, to run use:
 ```shell script
 cd src/deep_inversion
 python dataset_generation.py